 Technology is ever-evolving.
 New and innovative products come and go, supplanting those that preceded them.
-As the technology behind VPN protocols, servers, and other aspects improves, there’s no guarantee that the VPN you’re subscribed to for lifetime will adopt these changes.
+As the technology behind VPN protocols, servers, and other aspects improve, there’s no guarantee that the VPN you’re subscribed to for a lifetime will adopt these changes.

 Aside from technological advancements, VPNs operate in a highly volatile environment where government policies and legislation can instantly change the suitability and safety of any given VPN.

-Knowing these state of affairs, it would be unwise to subscribe to a VPN for lifetime.
+Knowing these states of affairs, it would be unwise to subscribe to a VPN for a lifetime.
 You never know when the next big industry-wide change might sprout out of the ground that might be too big for your VPN to cope with.

 3. The unlikelihood of lifetime service